sav-che/TL-2/Authors/Alexander, Edward Johnston {std. Alexander} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/item/103858#page/78/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/page/33264793) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Alexander, Edward Johnston {std.
 Alexander}|first entry]] for this author

 ### Author

 \* Alexander, Edward Johnston (1901-1985), American botanist, studied at North Carolina State University 1919-1923, worked as a Museum intern at the New York Botanical Garden, assistant to J.K.
-Small 1926, assistant curator 1928-1932, id. and curator of the local herbarium 1932-1947, associate curator 1928-1943, curator 1943-1963. (*Alexander*).
+Small 1926, assistant curator 1928-1932, id. and curator of the local herbarium 1932-1947, associate curator 1928-1943, curator 1943-1963.
+**Abbreviated name**: *Alexander*

 #### Herbarium and types